11 I am coming quickly. Hold on to what you have, so that no one takes your crown.

 The letters or the Book of Revelation that the churches are receiving are very important.

 14 “Write to the angel of the church in Laodicea:

 “The Amen, the faithful and true Witness, the Originator of God’s creation says:

-The key words: “The Amen, the faithful and true Witness” all refer to Jesus and concludes that all creation came into existence because of Him (John 1:3, Colossians 1:16).
+The keywords: “The Amen, the faithful and true Witness” all refer to Jesus and conclude that all creation came into existence because of Him (John 1:3, Colossians 1:16).

 15 I know your works, that you are neither cold nor hot.
 I wish that you were cold or hot.

 The church members in Laodicea were compromising their faith in Jesus Christ.

 Hot or cold refers to a person’s decision to either obey the Lord or reject His Word.
 God detests a person who plays both sides.

 The “verse by verse through Revelation” series was made into a book.
 If you are interested in having a hardcopy or in an ebook format click: Bookstore